Out-Law Analysis | 22 May 2020 | 10:29 am | 11 min. read

-Once the Coronavirus Job Retention Scheme is fully operational, employers will be able to claim a grant from HM Revenue and Customs (HMRC) to cover most of the wages of their workforce who remain on payroll but who are temporarily not working during the coronavirus outbreak.
+The scheme is designed to help employers retain staff during the coronavirus pandemic, even if they are forced to temporarily shut their business.
+Employers will be able to claim a grant from HMRC to cover most of the wages of their workforce who remain on payroll but who are temporarily not working during the coronavirus outbreak.

 Employers may claim 80% of the normal pay of furloughed employees up to a cap of £2,500, plus the employer's National Insurance contributions and minimum auto-enrollment employer pension contributions on that 80%.